daniel-sc/properties-trueformat/README.md

   Retains inline comments, blank lines, and all whitespace exactly as in the original file.

 - **Multi-line Value Support** \
-  Handles properties with multi-line values (using the backslash continuation) while preserving the exact line breaks and indents.
+  Handles properties with multi-line values (using the backslash continuation) while preserving the exact line breaks and indents.\
+  See `ValueSegment` and `PropertyEntry.valueSegments`.

 - **AST-based Editing** \
   Provides an Abstract Syntax Tree for precise modifications.
 Change a property’s value or add new entries without reformatting the rest of the file.

 - **Text Escaping and Unescaping** \
-  Automatically escapes and unescapes special characters (e.g., newlines, tabs, backslashes, and unicode characters) in property values.
+  Automatically escapes and unescapes special characters (e.g., newlines, tabs, backslashes, and unicode characters) in property values.\
+  See `PropertyEntry.getText()` and `PropertyEntry.setText(..)`.

 - **Default Separator and Newline Guessing** \
-  Automatically determines the most common separator and newline characters used in the document for consistent formatting.
+  Automatically determines the most common separator and newline characters used in the document for consistent formatting.\
+  See `PropertiesDocument.guessDefaults()`.

 ## Installation